gaopinghuang0/gaopinghuang0.github.io/_posts/2017-11-1-assumptions-of-statistics-methods.md

 See section 8.4.
 Logistic regression shares some of the assumptions of normal regression: 1) Linearity, 2) Independent errors, and 3) Multicollinearity.

 ## Comparing two means, t-test
 Both independent t-test and the dependent t-test are *parametric tests* mentioned above.
+See section 9.4.3.
+1. The sampling distribution is normally distributed.
+In the dependent t-test this means that the sampling distribution of the *differences* between scores should be normal, not the scores themselves (see section 9.6.3.4).
+2. Data are measured at least at the interval level.

 The independent t-test, because it is used to test different groups of people, also assumes:
-### 1. Independence
+1. Independence.
 Scores in different treatment conditions are independent (because they come from different people).
-### 2. Homogeneity of variance
+2. Homogeneity of variance.
 Well, at least in theory we assume equal variances, but in reality we don’t (Jane Superbrain Box 9.2).

 ## ANOVA
+The assumptions of *parametric test* also apply here.
 ### 1. Homogeneity of variance
 ### 2. Normality
 In terms of normality, what matters is that distributions *within groups* are normally distributed.